TERREMEMBER/znbase/docs/content/latest/legal/third-party-software.md

 ## Acknowledgements

-Yugabyte proudly participates in the open source community and appreciates all open source contributions that have been incorporated into the YugabyteDB open source project.
-The YugabyteDB codebase has leveraged several open source projects as a starting point, including the following:
+ZNbase proudly participates in the open source community and appreciates all open source contributions that have been incorporated into the ZNbaseDB open source project.
+The ZNbaseDB codebase has leveraged several open source projects as a starting point, including the following:

 - PostgreSQL stateless language layer for implementing YSQL.
 - PostgreSQL scanner and parser modules (`.y` and `.l` files) were used as a starting point for implementing the YCQL scanner and parser in C++.
 - The DocDB document store uses a customized and enhanced version of [RocksDB](https://github.com/facebook/rocksdb).
 Some of the customizations and enhancements are described in [DocDB store](/latest/architecture/docdb/).
 - The Apache Kudu Raft implementation and server framework were used as a starting point.
-Since then, Yugabyte has implemented several enhancements, such as leader leases and pre-voting state during learner mode for correctness, improvements to the network stack, auto balancing of tablets on failures, zone/DC aware data placement, leader-balancing, ability to do full cluster moves in a online manner, and more.
+Since then, ZNbase has implemented several enhancements, such as leader leases and pre-voting state during learner mode for correctness, improvements to the network stack, auto balancing of tablets on failures, zone/DC aware data placement, leader-balancing, ability to do full cluster moves in a online manner, and more.
 - Google libraries (`glog`, `gflags`, `protocol buffers`, `snappy`, `gperftools`, `gtest`, `gmock`).

 ## Third party software components

-Yugabyte products incorporate third party software, which includes the copyrighted, patented, or otherwise legally protected software of third parties.
-Included here is a list of the third party open source software components that are incorporated into YugabyteDB products.
+ZNbase products incorporate third party software, which includes the copyrighted, patented, or otherwise legally protected software of third parties.
+Included here is a list of the third party open source software components that are incorporated into ZNbaseDB products.

 |  **Component Name** | **Version** | **License** |
 | :--- | :--- | :--- |